Frequently Asked Questions

 Link to Gordon Ross info/press release on website http://www.scotland-judiciary.org.uk/9/1562/Gordon-Ross-v-Lord-Advocate

-The present law is based on outdated beliefs that are no longer held by many people and should not be forced on those who do not share them.
+The present law is based on traditional conservative principles that are no longer held by the majority and should not be forced on those who do not share them.
 In Scotland, the lack of legal clarity has been described as ‘alarming’ by legal professionals and makes for an unclear and cruel legal landscape.
 Surely our progressive, forward thinking Parliament can do better than this?

 Hundreds of people from the UK have travelled abroad to have an accompanied death at Dignitas and LifeCircle in Switzerland.
 This number is only going to increase as the peaceful death that is promised by such organisations is increasingly wanted.
 This is essentially shifting the issue to a an country which allows it.
 The fact this option is only available to those who can afford the £10k it costs means the current system is discriminatory, it also leads to people ending their lives sooner than they would have to (due to them having to be reasonably fit to travel) and the general hypocrisy of the law turning a blind eye to this all means that change is needed.